Levi-G-Duarte/Dark-Souls-Scroll/README.md

 # Dark-Souls-Scroll
-A Scroll Animation page about Dark Souls
+- A Scroll Animation page about Dark Souls
+- Currently, the page is at a construction phase as to set section and still planning animation